SRTLab/srt-cookbook/docs/protocol/congestion-control/file-cc.md

 ### Upon ACK Received

+!!!
+Note "Only Full ACK triggers"

+    Lite ACK do not trigger this case!

 ACK are processed not more often than every 10 milliseconds (`CUDT::COMM_SYN_INTERVAL_US`).

 `CWND_SIZE` is increased to the difference between the acknowledged sequence number since last ACK processing, and the sequence number being acknowledged:  `CWND_SIZE += LAST_ACK_SEQNO - ACK_SEQNO`.